rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 Since this is a tutorial about customizing fonts, you will need to have some fonts downloaded, in order to add them to your React Native project.

-There are many places where you can get this customized fonts.
+There are many places where you can get these customized fonts.
 For this tutorial, I used two different fonts, [GoodFeelingSans](https://www.wfonts.com/font/good-feeling-sans) and [Dan'sDisney](https://www.fontspace.com/dans-disney-font-f24536).
-In both cases I ended up with a .ttf file.
+In both cases, I ended up with a .ttf file.

-For IOS is important the font's filename, because it should be the same as its PostScript name.
-To know this, you should open your .ttf file with Font Book, see what its PostScript name is and rename the font to it.
+In iOS is important for the font filename to be the same as its PostScript name.
+To find the PostScript name, open your `ttf` file with Font Book, see what its PostScript name is and rename the font to it.

 ![Font Book](images/customize_fonts_postscript_name.png)

 ### Configurations in React Native

-There are some steps that need to be done in order to use your custom fonts in a React Native project.
-There are also special configurations depending on if you want to use android or IOS.
+To use your custom fonts in a React Native project, each platform requires a different configuration, but there are also some general configurations all platforms need.

 #### General

-In both cases, you will need to create this folders in your project's root: **src/assets/fonts**.
+In both cases, you will need to create these folders in your project's root: **src/assets/fonts**.
 Inside the fonts folder, you should add you custom fonts .ttf files, one for every font you want to use.

 Also, modify **babel.config.js** adding this code: